peterpalos/SRGAN_face_hallucination/README.md

 - [IDOC Mugshots](https://www.kaggle.com/elliotp/idoc-mugshots)

 All these pictures are different sizes and we still need inputs and targets so we use our image preprocessor script.
+For this repository we only included a small number of pictures as an example.

 ### Data preparing
 Our project aims to upscale 64x64 images to 256X256, a scaling factor of 4x.
 To train our network, we use the 256X256 pictures as targets and their downscaled version as inputs.